A man wearing a navy blue suit, white dress shirt, and pink floral tie is smiling while posing for a photograph against a white background.

 • Family: Financial Remedy and TOLATA

-He moved to Cobden House in 1999, and since then has practised in all areas of family law.
-Within care proceedings he mainly represents parents, including those accused of the most serious acts of abuse and neglect.
-He also acts for local authorities and guardians.
+David joined Cobden House in 1999, and since then has practiced in all areas of family law.
+Within care proceedings he mainly represents parents, guardians and local authorities in cases involving the most serious acts of abuse and neglect.

 David also regularly deals with ancillary relief cases and has a growing expertise in TOLATA applications.